Aaron Henry (politician): Freedom Vote campaign

 While Henry served as president of COFO in 1962, he made an effort to organize the Freedom Vote, which was the mock participation in the state gubernatorial election in November 1963.
-Henry worked this campaign with Allard K. Lowenstein, and they thought that showing black voters' willingness to vote in the mock election would make the nation realize that black Americans would in fact participate in the electoral process if given the opportunity.
-In this mock election, Henry was the candidate for governor, and Edwin King, who was a white Methodist minister at Tougaloo College in Jackson, was candidate for lieutenant governor.
+Henry worked this campaign with Allard K. Lowenstein.
+They thought that showing black voters' willingness to vote in the mock election would make the nation realize that black Americans would participate in the electoral process if given the opportunity.
+(They were still largely disenfranchised in the South by a variety of discriminatory practices.)

+In this mock election, Henry was the candidate for governor, and Edwin King, a white Methodist minister at Tougaloo College in Jackson, was candidate for lieutenant governor.
 With Bob Moses, who managed the campaign, Henry and King tried to raise awareness of how Paul B. Johnson Jr. and Rubel Phillips, who were candidates of the actual election in 1963, ignored the Freedom Vote campaign and potential strength of black Americans' will to vote.

-Since they had only little experience in the political field, Henry and King needed people who knew about political elections.
-At that time, Joe Lieberman, who was an editor of the Yale Daily News, was in Mississippi to work with a series of reports on the activities and programs of SNCC.
+With little experience in formal politics, Henry and King needed people who knew about political elections.
+At that time, Joe Lieberman, who was an editor of the Yale Daily News, was in Mississippi to work on a series of reports on the activities and programs of SNCC.
 Lieberman found the Freedom Vote Campaign interesting, so he spread the word at Yale about what type of help the campaign would need.
 After a few weeks, students from Yale, Harvard, Dartmouth, and Fordham came to help with the campaign.
-With their participation, the Freedom Vote Campaign gained enough awareness and was reported in a newspaper, "The Free Press", by Bill Minor and R. L. T. Smith.
+With their participation, the Freedom Vote Campaign gained enough awareness and was reported in a newspaper, The Free Press, by Bill Minor and R. L. T. Smith.

 To tabulate the result of the campaign, ballot boxes were placed in churches, business, and homes.
 Voting took place over a whole weekend so that many church congregations could vote at Sunday services.
-Although there were incidents where several voters were arrested, the campaign finished as a great success in demonstrating the willingness of African Americans to vote, with the participation of more than eighty thousand people.
-Within a week of the freedom election, college volunteers by Lowenstein's efforts made plans for a massive influx for Freedom Summer in 1964.
+Although there were incidents where several voters were arrested, the campaign finished as a great success in demonstrating the willingness of African Americans to vote; more than eighty thousand people participated.
+Within a week of the freedom election, Lowenstein and others began to work on recruiting volunteers to aid local efforts for what would be called Freedom Summer in 1964: to educate and prepare Blacks to get through barriers and register to vote in preparation for the November Presidential election.
 The campaign also encouraged Paul Johnson to hint at a change in Mississippi's official line on race.
 After this campaign, Henry helped to create the Mississippi Freedom Democratic Party to address civil rights in Mississippi.